Measurement of the $W$-boson mass in pp collisions at $\sqrt{s}=7$ TeV with the ATLAS detector: Vector-boson production and decay

 \subsection{Transverse-momentum distribution}

 Predictions of the vector-boson transverse-momentum spectrum cannot rely solely on fixed-order perturbative QCD.
-Most \Wboson-boson events used for the analysis have a low transverse-momentum value, in the kinematic region corresponding to $\pt^W$ smaller than $30\GeV$, where large logarithmic terms of the type $\log(m_W/\pt^W)$ need to be resummed, and non-perturbative effects must be included, either with parton showers or with predictions based on analytic resummation~\cite{Collins:1984kg,Ladinsky:1993zn,Balazs:1997xd,Catani:2015vma,Becher:2011xn}.
+Most \Wboson-boson events used for the analysis have a low transverse-momentum value, in the kinematic region $\pt^W < 30\GeV$, where large logarithmic terms of the type $\log(m_W/\pt^W)$ need to be resummed, and non-perturbative effects must be included, either with parton showers or with predictions based on analytic resummation~\cite{Collins:1984kg,Ladinsky:1993zn,Balazs:1997xd,Catani:2015vma,Becher:2011xn}.
 The modelling of the transverse-momentum spectrum of vector bosons at a given rapidity, expressed by the term $\textrm{d}\sigma(\pt,y)/(\textrm{d}\pt\,\textrm{d}y) \cdot (\textrm{d}\sigma(y)/\textrm{d}y)^{-1}$ in Eq.~(\ref{eq:decomposition}), is based on the \PYTHIA 8 parton shower MC generator.
 The predictions of vector-boson production in the \PYTHIA 8 MC generator employ leading-order matrix elements for the $q\bar q'\rightarrow W, Z$ processes and include a reweighting of the first parton shower emission to the leading-order $V$+jet cross section~\cite{Miu:1998ju}.
 The resulting prediction of the boson \pt\ spectrum is comparable in accuracy to those of an NLO plus parton shower generator setup such as \PowhegPythia, and of resummed predictions at next-to-leading logarithmic order~\cite{Catani:1990rr}.

 The values of the QCD parameters used in \PYTHIA 8 were determined from fits to the $Z$-boson transverse momentum distribution measured with the ATLAS detector at a centre-of-mass energy of $\sqrt{s} = 7\TeV$~\cite{STDM-2012-23}.
-Three QCD parameters were considered in the fit: the intrinsic transverse momentum of the incoming partons, the value of the strong coupling constant at the $Z$-boson mass used for the QCD ISR, and the value of the ISR infrared cut-off.
+Three QCD parameters were considered in the fit: the intrinsic transverse momentum of the incoming partons, the value of $\alpha_{\mathrm s}(m_Z)$ used for the QCD ISR, and the value of the ISR infrared cut-off.
 The resulting values of the \PYTHIA~8 parameters constitute the AZ tune.
 The \PYTHIA 8 AZ prediction was found to provide a satisfactory description of the $\pt^Z$ distribution as a function of rapidity, contrarily to \PowhegPythia~AZNLO; hence the former is chosen to predict the $\pt^W$ distribution.
+The good consistency of the $m_W$ measurement results in $|\eta_\ell|$ categories, presented in Section~\ref{sec:wfits}, is also a consequence of this choice.

 To illustrate the results of the parameters optimisation, the \PYTHIA 8 AZ and 4C~\cite{Corke:2010yf} predictions of the $\pt^Z$ distribution are compared in Figure~\ref{fig:CompPTZ} to the measurement used to determine the AZ tune.
 Kinematic requirements on the decay leptons are applied according to the experimental acceptance.
 For further validation, the predicted differential cross-section ratio,